What is an oil macerate and how do you use it?

 • Hydration and repair : Thanks to their fatty acids and vitamins, they nourish dry skin and reduce fine lines.

-• Anti-inflammatory and soothing : Macerates such as calendula reduce redness and skin irritation.
+• Anti-inflammatory and soothing : Macerates such as calendula reduce redness and skin irritations.

 • Pain relief : Meadowsweet macerate is known to soothe muscular and joint pain.